Skip to content

 • local chat context stays in the extension

-• full-project exports stay in Python
+• project-level exports also stay in the extension

 How It Works